colestrode/skellington/README.md

 ## Composable Botkit Bots

 Skellington is a skeleton for your [Botkit](https://github.com/howdyai/botkit) bots.
 It handles the boilerplate connection and error handling and let's you get down to the business of bot-making.

 The real power of Skellington lies in it's composability.
-You can import any compatable bot into Skellington to mix and match functionality.
+You can import any compatible bot into Skellington to mix and match functionality.
 This will let you keep your code isolated while keeping your deployments simple.

 ## Usage

+This is all the code you need to write to make a Skellington bot:

 ```js
 require('skellington')({